mdl-ai/api/README.md

 ## Future Dev
 As I learn more about machine learning I'll be deploying my inference models from here, the CI/CD offered with SAM is very good.
-Next step is to convert the models to C++ for production deploymit.
+Next step is to convert the models to C++ for production deployment.